pmelchior/usrp-sciprog/day4/running_hydro_sims/3-compiling-the-code.md

 $ make NDIM=2 MPI=1
 ```

 It is very important to type `make clean` before changing such an important compilation time parameter than `NDIM`.
-On the other hand, if you modify slightly one file and don't want to recompile everything, just type 'make NDIM=2 MPI=1` and `make` will only recompile the file that has changed since the last compilation.
+On the other hand, if you modify slightly one file and don't want to recompile everything, just type `make NDIM=2 MPI=1` and `make` will only recompile the file that has changed since the last compilation.
 That's handy!